-The activators — endocannabinoids, created by the body but can be supplemented from external sources, such as cannabis.
+The activators are endocannabinoids, created by the body but can be supplemented from external sources, such as cannabis.

 These two elements work together to ensure our engine is running smoothly.
 For example, when our body needs to regulate the temperature, it sends cellular activators (endocannabinoids) to CB1 receptors located in the hypothalamus which initiates an appropriate response.

 Here’s where the possible link with the depression is:

 According to researchers at the University of Buffalo, being under constant stress leads to producing less of these regulating chemicals in our brain, which increases the possibility of depression.
 (2)

 Compounds found in marijuana (called cannabinoids) can supplement our very own endocannabinoid receptors, speeding up the recovery and growth of tissues.

 In theory, cannabis should balance and align the endocannabinoid system, which should provide relief for people who are depressed, in more ways than one.

 This is something that has been proved by researchers all across the world, starting with the University of Utrecht.
 (3)

 Their study found that, when depressed individuals consume cannabis, tetrahydrocannabinol (THC) activates their endocannabinoid receptors and alters the negative responses to emotions and situations.